IBM/ibmcloud-hpc-tutorials/content/_index.md

 # Welcome to HPCA "HPC on IBM Cloud" Tutorials

-### Please secure your IBM Cloud account
+### UPDATE 4/3/2022: you can still secure your IBM Cloud account during HPCA

-HPC on IBM Cloud tutorial includes comprehensive access to IBM Cloud for all participants during and shortly after the event until April 15, 2022.
-Application will remain open during HPCA
+HPC on IBM Cloud tutorial includes comprehensive access to IBM Cloud for all participants during and shortly after the event until __4/15/2022__.
+Application will remain open during HPCA (__4/2 ~ 4/6__).
-(April 2 to 6, 2022).
 Please follow these steps to apply for your account:

 1. **(You will) signup for a new IBMid ONLY (note the email address you use), WITHOUT creating an IBM Cloud account.
 Link:** https://www.ibm.com/account/reg/us-en/signup?formid=urx-19776